miking-lang/miking/README.md

 opam install pyml
 ```

-`mi` will automatically be compiled with Python support when the `pyml` package is installed.
+`boot` will automatically be compiled with Python support when the `pyml` package is installed.

 NOTE: Currently, there seems to be a problem with the current OPAM bindings with the multicore switch.
 If the above command fails, try to run the following and then install `pyml` again: